-After removing a tick, CDC and other experts recommend against tick testing for diagnosis of infections.
-Since in an endemic area only about 2% of tick bites result in Lyme disease, a positive result on a test for pathogen DNA still means that infection is highly unlikely.
+Since in endemic areas only about 2% of tick bites result in Lyme disease, a positive result on a test for pathogen DNA still means that infection is highly unlikely.

-However, it may be useful to identify the tick, possibly with the help of a physician, entomologist, or other expert.
-For example, if the tick is a dog tick, Lyme disease can be ruled out because only black legged (Ixodes) ticks carry Lyme disease.
+However, experts do recommend identifying the tick, possibly with the help of a physician, entomologist, or other expert.
+For example, if the tick is a dog tick, Lyme disease can be ruled out because only Ixodes ticks carry Lyme disease.

-There are also free local tick identification labs for residents of Maine and Illinois.
+There is also free tick identification for residents of Maine, Connecticut, and Michigan.
 The Midwest Center of Excellence for Vector-Borne Disease at University of Wisconsin-Madison will identify ticks submitted from residents of Iowa, Illinois, Michigan, Minnesota, and Wisconsin.